WAT-ai/compute/nebula-onbarding.md

 1. Contact an admin for a `username` and `password`.
 You can reach admins in the compute channel on the WAT.ai Discord server.
 2. Set up and connect to the UW VPN.
 [Link](https://uwaterloo.ca/mechanical-mechatronics-engineering-information-technology/virtual-private-network-vpn) to guide.
 3. SSH into your account.
 It is up to you how to do this.
-    * We recommend the VS code remote connection extension [here](https://code.visualstudio.com/docs/remote/ssh) as follows:
+    * A good option is VS code remote connection [here](https://code.visualstudio.com/docs/remote/ssh).
         * Install the extension.
         * Press Ctrl+Shift+P.
         * Start typing and select: Remote-SSH: Connect to Host